STFUjs/STFU/README.md

 Because the included information is prefixed by its Logical Direction, it is either {less or more} or {inside or outside} or {Parts or Wholes}

-The data is always a Whatever:〰️{Packed Bits, or a STFU Expander 🤪, or another Control Symbol}, formal.
+The data is always a Whatever:〰️{Packed Bits, a STFU Expander 🤪, another Control Symbol, or empty}, formal.

 Most of the data in connected control symbols is for line control and signaling or efficiency of processing, content sequences in time, same or prior and later versions, wire and line (communication) specifics, and other parts of the Declaration.
+Wraps can be empty, allowing additional structure.

 Bits: ↕️{0,1} from Logical Direction indicator is {less,more}: